willisplummer/haskell-nix/README.md

 when changing cabal deps: `cabal2nix . > default.nix`

-to build: `nix-build -attr project release.nix`
+to build: `nix-build --attr project release.nix`
-(the new executable is in bin/result/<executablename>
+(the new executable is in `result/bin/nix-experiments`)

 to open a shell: `nix-shell'